ErlingSigurdson/Drv7SegQ595/README.md

 ## Dependencies

 * `SPI.h` library implementation for the Arduino core you're using.
-It is commonly available for all Arduino cores, although it's not guaranteed.
+It is commonly available for all Arduino cores, although it's not strictly guaranteed.
 In an unlikely case where it is not implemented for your core, you can still use **Drv7Seg2x595** in a bit-banging mode, but in order to avoid compilation errors you'll have to manually uncomment the `#define DRV7SEG2X595_SPI_PROVIDED_ASSUMED` preprocessor directive in `Drv7Seg2x595.h`.

-TODO: note on custom pins

-* **SegMap595** C++ library (see links below) is used in the example sketch to simplify proper glyph output, but otherwise isn't necessary at all.
+* **SegMap595** C++ library (see links below) isn't necessary to use `Drv7Seg2x595.h`, but it's used in the example sketch and can greatly simplify mapping proper glyph output, but otherwise isn't necessary at all.

-TODO: micros provided

 ## Compatibility